ksu-cs-textbooks/cc410/content/i-oop/09-design-patterns/04-builder/_index.md

 First, we'll assume that we have a very simple `Card` class, consisting of three attributes:

 * `SuitOrColor` - the suit or color of the card.
-We'll use a special color for cards that aren't associate with a group of other carsd
+We'll use a special color for cards that aren't associate with a group of other cards
 * `NumberOrName` - the number or name of the card
 * `Rank` - the sorting rank of the card (lowest = 1).